-(c) Mokolo and Crocodile River Water Augmentation Project:
+(b) Mokolo and Crocodile River Water Augmentation Project:

 The first construction phase of the Mokolo and Crocodile River Water Augmentation Project (MCWAP) was commenced with early 2012.
-This project involves a water pipeline which Water Affairs and the TCTA (Trans Caledon Tunnel Authority) is constructing over a distance of $\pm$ 35km between Mokolo Dam and Medupi Power station.
-Phase 2 of the project is earmarked to commence in 2017 to abstract water from Hartebeest dam.
+This project involves a water pipeline which Water Affairs and the TCTA (Trans Caledon Tunnel Authority) is constructing over a distance of ± 35km between Mokolo Dam and Medupi Power station.
+Phase 2 of the project is earmarked to commence in 2018 to abstract water from Hartebeest dam.

-(d) New Market coke plant:
+(c) New Market coke plant: